 In 1988, we welcomed Reverend Henry Louis Melvin to our church.
 His reputation preceded him and he was known throughout the Zion Connection as a great preacher and educator.
 Reverend Melvin is to be commended for over seven years of dedicated service.
 During his stay, the church’s steeple was repaired, fifty members joined the church, the indebtedness incurred for renovations was liquidated, and a ramp was built by Girrie Hooker, Jr., (a former member, son of Rev. Girrie Hooker, Sr., and brother of Ophelia H. McDougald and Norma H. Miller), two lots with houses and the Bland property were purchased, and a TV and VCR were provided for use as teaching and training aids to enhance various church activities.
 On May 7, 1993, a van was purchased to transport members to and from church-related functions.
 In 1994, the exterior of the church was painted, security windows and doors, and another public address system were installed.
 Stewardess Board #2 decorated the Narthex with antique furniture and other decorative pieces unique to its architectural design.
 Reverend Melvin was also responsible for organizing the Fair Promise Men’s Council.
 On May 7, 1994, several members accompanied Reverend Melvin to Livingstone College where he received an Honorary Doctorate of Divinity Degree.
 On May 8, 1994, he named Mrs. Etta Crutchfield, Mrs. Ivey R. Hooker, Mrs. Lois R. Hooker, Mrs. Addie Lois Douglas, and Mrs. Mary A. McLean as “Mothers of the Church”.
 During his illness, services were conducted by Dr. Ocie M. Brown, Presiding Elder, Rev. James Elliott, and Bro.
 John G. McNeill, Local Preacher.
 After a lengthy illness, Reverend Melvin entered into eternal rest on June 4, 1995.
 He was funeralized at Fair Promise on June 8, 1995 by Bishop George E. Battle, Jr., and entombed at Lee Memory Gardens, Sanford, NC.

 In July 1995, Reverend Anthony Noland Witherspoon began his pastoral appointment at Fair Promise.
 His energetic presence was uplifting to a grieving congregation.
 Upon his arrival, we grew spiritually and progressively.
 Under the leadership of Eugene E. McKoy – chairman of the Trustee Board, William Doyle Turner, Sr., James E. Hooker, Ophelia H. McDougald, Terry L. Bristow, Raymond H. Smith, Ruthell H. Overton, Amanda McIver, and the members of the church, the parsonage was renovated, new front doors to the sanctuary were installed, the interior of the church was painted, and colorful liturgical altar wear was made to use throughout the year for worship services and special occasions.
 The Women’s Ministry was organized and it published the first edition of “The Promise”, the church’s bimonthly newsletter in July 1996.
 The Women’s Ministry was also responsible for decorating the Fellowship Hall with paintings identifying portions of our roots in remembrance of persons who have made a difference in our Christian lives, our African American heritage, and in our church.
 A Planning Board was also organized to set new visions for the future of the church.
 Children’s Church and Children’s moments were added to our worship service under the guidance of Edith C. Cox, Conference Director of Youth.
 Many new members joined, also.
+Martin S. Kendrick preached his Initial Sermon August 25, 1996 and was ordained.
 The Youth Bible Study was organized and the first instructors were Mrs. Chantal Sullivan Rivera and Reverend John G. McNeill.
 A new computer (given by Kenneth Williams in memory of his wife, Pamela G. Cox Williams) and copier were purchased to replace outdated equipment in the church office.
 Thanks to the Missionary Department, the church had a lounge in which to relax after working long hours at the church.
 Fair Promise was also registered in the city of Sanford as one of its historic sites.

 Reverend Reginald D. Swann, Sr., succeeded Reverend Witherspoon.
 We welcomed Reverend Swann and his family into our fold in November 1997 and he served us faithfully until June 2001.
 Rev. Swann is to be commended for his strong spiritual leadership and emphasis on kingdom-building.
 He was a dynamic, anointed preacher and teacher of the Word of God whose lifestyle was in line with his teaching.
 Shortly after their arrival, he and his wife began a counseling ministry for those seeking help, prayer, comfort, and spiritual guidance.
 He was very involved in the historic 1998 celebration of the church’s 130th Anniversary.
 In 1998, Reverend Swann placed much emphasis on the organization of the Christian Education Department with the vision of activating each department, thereby providing ministries to address the needs of every age group in the church.
 Under his leadership in 1999, the Board of Trustees unveiled a “Y2K Plan” that was aimed at making many much-needed repairs to the church, its grounds, and other church properties.
 Project ’99 was the first of the Y2K plan to be launched and resulted in the mortgage burning of two dwellings.
 Instrumental in this endeavor was Clara Waddell Hoke and Eugene E. McKoy, then Chairman of the Trustee Board.